SDL-Hercules-390/hyperion/readme/README.MAKETAPE.md

 _**LRECL:**_

-Specifies the Logical Record Length (LRECL) that each input and output logical data record is expected to be.
+Specifies the Logical Record Length that each input and output data record is expected to be.
 Input records which are longer than this value will be truncated.
-Records shorter than this value will be padded with blanks.
+Records shorter than this value will be padded with blanks unless the `BINARY` option is specified. _(When the `BINARY` option is specified, records shorter than this value are <u>not</u> padded at all and are instead written out <u>exactly as-is</u> to the output file.)_

 _**NLTAPE**_